dongxiao0401/Superpixel_QEM/README.md

 # Superpixel
 ![Example 1](test_results/merge_swapping.png)
-This program is the implementation of the paper [Superpixel Generation by Agglomerative Clustering with Quadratic Error Minimization](https://onlinelibrary.wiley.com/doi/epdf/10.1111/cgf.13538).
+This program is the implementation of the paper

-Acknowledgement:
-The "merging-swapping" optimization code is built on the basis of source code release by Dr. Michael Garland (http://mgarland.org/papers.html)
+> **Superpixel Generation by Agglomerative Clustering with Quadratic Error Minimization**
+>
+> Xiao Dong,
+> Zhonggui Chen,
+> Junfeng Yao,
+> Xiaohu Guo
+>
+> Computer Graphics Forum, 2019

 ## Configuration:
 Set up the corresponding OpenCV include and lib paths for the VS project.